Food Labeling Tips and Lessons From Recalls & the Kind Bar Label Thing

 That's just the start of your potential costs.
-There's the reputation thing, time and energy you could be spending growing the business.
+There's also your reputation, time and the energy you could be spending growing the business.

 Product Recall Insurance Protects Food Companies

-Product Recall Insurance is available and especially worth considering if you are making claims related to allergens or producing foods subject to safety issues like listeria or eco lip.
+Product recall insurance is available and should be worth considering if you are making claims related to allergens or producing foods subject to safety issues like listeria or ecoli.

 A good way to decide if the investment in product recall insurance is worth it is to weigh:

-- the downside risk that your labels or manufacturing process might involve undeclared allergens (or other issues)
+- The downside risk that your labels or manufacturing process may involve undeclared allergens (or other issues)

-- with the cost of insurance and the probability of recalls and
+- The cost of insurance and the probability of recalls

-- the size of the recall (based on your batch sides and distribution), if a recall does occur
+- The size of the recall (based on your batch sides and distribution) if one actually occurs

 You can never be too careful when writing and designing your food product labels.

-- Worth with designers experienced in food product labels.
-You might think that a designer can learn about food packaging as she or he goes.
-But the FDA has very specific rules of how what and where label text needs to be positioned, not to mention in text and label size.
-Is a designer's learning curve worth what you might save—and what you might risk?
+- Work with designers experienced in food product labels.
+You may think a designer can learn about food packaging as she or he goes, but the FDA has very specific rules of how, what and where label text needs to be positioned.
+And size (of the text and label) does matter to the FDA, too.

-- Triple check before hiring a co-packer that, if you're making nutritional claims especially related to allergens, to learn what other foods are made using the same equipment, machinery, and utensils.
+- Triple check before hiring a co-packer that — if you're making nutritional claims especially related to allergens — you learn what other foods are made using the same equipment, machinery, and utensils.